Integrated Sciences 3 (IS-3)

 Patient Care

-• Demonstrate the ability to gather a hypothesis-driven history from a patient with a common complaint or multiple complaints related to a multisystem disease using a patient-centered approach.
+• Demonstrate the ability to gather a hypothesis-driven history from a patient with a common complaint or multiple complaints related to a multisystem disease (including trauma) using a patient-centered approach.

 • Perform a patient-centered hypothesis-driven physical exam on a patient presenting with complex symptoms.